UWA COVID-19 FAQ

 - Students in receipt of stipends that are not under the control of the University have different options, and where possible the GRS will assist students in discussion with sponsors.

 If you and your supervisors determine that it is best for you to suspend candidature and/or scholarships for the time being please apply to do so in the usual way.
 While on suspension you will retain remote access to your Pheme login, which provides access to the UWA Library, IT support and other resources.

 Working from home

 Many of you are already working off campus for a variety of reasons, and others have asked about this.
 If you and/or your supervisors are contemplating or already working off campus please check the GRS advice about Remote Supervision and discuss in detail with your supervisors a plan for maintenance of regular contact.
 If you have not already done so, we recommend that you lodge your completed Remote Supervision Plan with your GRC and then send the plan by email to the GRS.

-For staff and students whose work requires the use of campus facilities, UWA will continue to use a mix of ‘working from home’ and ‘working on campus’.
 When working on campus, physical distancing and hygiene measures must be maintained.
 All OH&S requirements in relation to COVID-19 need to be met, along with normal practice for a safe working environment.